richeshgupta/MedAssistanceERP/readme.md

 - Analysis of profit and sales based during past week,past month and past year.

-Features to me added -
+Features to be added -
 - Commission Module
-- SHortcuts assigns for some commonly used features
+- Shortcuts assigns for some commonly used features

 ----
 ### Color Combination used